FAQs on Bodywork

 Q: How long does a bodywork session last?

-Q: What credentials does a bodywork practitioner get?
+Q: What credentials does a bodywork practitioner need to have?

 A: You need to be licensed, at least here in the States, in order to perform bodywork legally.
 I have a massage license which allows me to practice bodywork since it's hands on.
 I have a certification in both Bowen and Emmett Techniques as a practitioner.